johnperry-math/AoC2020/README.md

 ## Day 23: Crab Cups

-Rearrange a circular list of cups: three cups after the "current" cup (which I keep at the head) are removed to a position after the cup whose label is one less than the current cup's label (subtracting more if we are removing that cup, and cycling to the largest cup label if we go less than 0); then the
+Rearrange a circular list of cups, completed.
+Rule: three cups after the "current" cup
+(which I keep at the head) are removed to a position after the cup whose label is one less than the current cup's label (subtracting more if we are removing that cup, and cycling to the largest cup label if we go less than 0); then the